tidev/pulsar-titanium/CONTRIBUTING.md

 ## Releasing

-To release of the extension the following needs to be followed.
-Note that the tag must be pushed before the `apm publish` command:
+To release the extension the steps below need to be followed.

 1. Ensure that your local `master` branch is completely up to date with the main repo.
 2. Run `npm run release`, which performs the following